Rise

 President George H. W. Bush, to reporters, spring 1990

-The juvenilization of brain circuits induced by weightlessness will produce a corresponding juvenilization of subjectivity.
-The psychedelic, or entheogenic, experience provides a preview of the de-conditioned, de-differentiated consciousness likely to characterize the juvenilized minds of extraterrestrials.
+Brain circuits juvenilized by weightlessness will mediate a concomitantly juvenilized subjectivity.
+The psychedelic, or entheogenic, experience provides a preview of the de-differentiated consciousness likely to characterize the juvenilized minds of extraterrestrials.

 "If the doors of perception were cleansed, everything would appear to man as it is: Infinite."